douyouzhe/system-design/DDIA-notes/chapter2/README.md

         - schema-on-write : **static**
             - schema migration & backward/forward compatibility
     - better **performance** due to locality
-        - fast read since less queries
+        - fast read since fewer queries
         - need to update the entire document
         - some SQL support locality - materialized view01
-    - closeness to data structure in the application - JS and JSON
+    - closeness to a data structure in the application - JS and JSON
-    - support joins, many-to-one and many-to-many relationship - you can do it in application code but it will be slower compared to specialized code in DB
+    - support joins, many-to-one, and many-to-many relationships - you can do it in application code but it will be slower compared to specialized code in DB
     - refer to nested items in documents
-- **convergence** of document and relational DB
+- **convergence** of the document and relational DB
     - XML JSON support in SQL - Oracle blob
     - some MongoDB driver support join
 - we can use a **hybrid** of relational and document DB if needed

 # Query Language for Data

-- SQL is a **declarative** language, compared to **imperative.** you just need to specify the pattern, not how to achieve that. query optimizer will handle that part. it hides the complexity of the database engine, even parallel execution.
+- SQL is a **declarative** language, compared to **imperative.** you just need to specify the pattern, not how to achieve that. the query optimizer will handle that part. it hides the complexity of the database engine, even parallel execution.
-- MapReduce is neither a declarative nor imperative language, but somewhere in between: the logic of the query is expressed with snippets of code ( mapper and reducer) which is called repeatedly by the processing framework. it is a fairly low-level programming model for distributed execution on a cluster of machines.
-High-level query language can be implemented as a pipeline if MapReduce operations.
+- MapReduce is neither a declarative nor imperative language, but somewhere in between the logic of the query is expressed with snippets of code ( mapper and reducer) which are called repeatedly by the processing framework. it is a fairly low-level programming model for distributed execution on a cluster of machines.
+High-level query language can be implemented as a pipeline of MapReduce operations.

 # Graph-Like Data Models

 - if many-to-may relationships are very common
-- store completely different types of object - non homogenous
+- store completely different types of objects - non-homogenous

     ![Untitled](/DDIA-notes/chapter2/graphdb.png)